Jmc-arch/elia-governed-hybrid-architecture/docs/EL-ARCH.md

 - Each learning session is constrained by strict quotas depending on the active mode.
 - In **adaptive mode**, limits are reduced: maximum 500 training examples, duration capped at 10 minutes, dataset size limited to 50 MB, mandatory validation on 100 test requests with automatic rollback if degradation above 3%.
 - In **full mode**, limits are extended: 5000 examples, 2 hours maximum, 500 MB, validation on 1000 requests with 5% degradation threshold.
-- Before starting any session, EL_APL performs a preliminary check of the provided dataset characteristics.
+- Before starting any session, EL_LRN performs a preliminary check of the provided dataset characteristics.
 - If dataset transmitted as file path, size controlled directly.
 - If dataset provided as iterator or in-memory structure, iterative counting performed in parallel with loading to detect any overflow before RAM saturation.
 - In case of detected non-compliance, session immediately rejected with explicit error message (logged in SM_LOG) indicating applicable limit and observed value.